PRosler/Superusers/README.md

 2) EV Adoption Policy Model (Excel)
 3) Emission Pathways Gasoline Consumption Groups Model (Excel)

+This repository is intended to give an overview of the work, but does not claim to be complete due to the amount of data and parts of the analysis.
+If you have any questions, please contact us at the address shown below.

 ## Superusers
 This analysis highlights the importance of Light-Duty-Vehicle gasoline superuser targeted policies for emission reduction in the transportation sector.